Miriam Höller: "Life cannot be negotiated with"

 And this is the question that often arises: do we reluctantly stay put and break down in the face of the challenge because our lives have turned out completely differently than we imagined?
 Or do we follow the curiosity that we can often achieve more than we think - and take the often uncomfortable path of healing, which will, however, be the more valuable one in the long run?

-Miriam Höller is the top speaker at Health Day 2025 on October 9, the digital health event for companies.
+Miriam Höller is a speaker at Health Day 2025 on October 9, the digital health event for companies.

 You yourself have experienced several crises at the same time.
 How did you deal with it when your entire previous life collapsed like a house of cards?